Dance Video Index

 Autumn Poem

-Motofuji Akiko generally only created one new performance each year, but for 1996 she presented a new work on the invitation of the Torii Hall in Osaka.
+Akiko Motofuji generally only created one new performance each year, but for 1996 she presented a new work on the invitation of the Torii Hall in Osaka.
 For the small and intimate hall, Motofuji created a poetic piece in which she quietly recollected life, as though pondering on an autumn evening.
 Her performance appeared to narrate a deep monologue, making use of the ballet and modern dance techniques she developed over the years.

 - Performer(s)